Appointments

 Cancelling or Changing an Appointment

-Cancellations are sometimes necessary and we understand this, so if you could just let us know as soon as you do, we can then allocate your appointment to somebody else.
-In an aim to reduce the number of failed appointments, the practice now offers a text reminder facility for patient.
-Please ensure that your contact details are recorded on your record.
+To reduce the number of failed appointments, the practice offers a text reminder for patients.
+Please ensure that your contact details are up to date on your record.

 If you need help with your appointment